-What it means: The Falcons are 10-1, sitting high atop the NFC South standings and still on pace for the No. 1 seed in the NFC and all that came despite yet another flawed performance.
-You can nitpick this team all you want, but the Falcons now have double-digit wins in three consecutive seasons.
+What it means: The Falcons are 10-1, sitting high atop the NFC South standings and still on pace for the No. 1 seed in the NFC.
+All that came despite yet another flawed performance.
+You can nitpick this team all you want, but the Falcons have double-digit wins in three consecutive seasons.
 For the Bucs, this was a lost opportunity.
-This game was winnable and beating a good team would have put the Bucs at 7-4 and on the national radar.
+This game was winnable, and beating a good team would have put the Bucs at 7-4 and on the national radar.
 They’re still 6-5 and in the playoff picture, but they missed a chance to turn the corner.

 Questionable call of the day: Tampa Bay coach Greg Schiano’s decision to let Connor Barth attempt a 56-yard field goal with 3:30 remaining.
 Yes, Barth has a strong leg, but that’s borderline range for just about any kicker.
 You attempt that kick in the final minute, but not when you have that much time remaining and your defense has played well all day.